 Due to the fact that the costs incurred from injuries sustained or the death of a loved one as a result of these types of accidents are often astronomical, innocent victims should not have to bear the brunt of the financial strain.
 If a person was negligent in causing your injury or the death of your loved one, you can hold that person accountable for his actions and collect damages from him or his insurance carrier.

 If someone has caused you serious injuries or the death of a family member by acting negligently, seek professional legal advice to evaluate your claim.
-An experienced personal injury or Washington DC wrongful death lawyer will investigate your accident to determine the actual cause and the responsible parties, and then seek to collect payment on your behalf for the harm you have experienced.
+An experienced personal injury or wrongful death lawyer will investigate your accident to determine the actual cause and the responsible parties, and then seek to collect payment on your behalf for the harm you have experienced.